brian14708/wh-briefings/statements-releases/2021-09/2021-09-02-statement-by-president-joe-biden-on-supreme-court-ruling-on-texas-law-sb8.md

 modified_time: 2021-09-02 11:14:51-04:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/09/02/statement-by-president-joe-biden-on-supreme-court-ruling-on-texas-law-sb8/
 published_time: 2021-09-02 11:15:00-04:00
-title: Statement by President Joe Biden on Supreme Court Ruling on Texas Law SB8
+title: "Statement by President Joe\_Biden on Supreme Court Ruling on Texas Law\_SB8"
 ---

 The Supreme Court’s ruling overnight is an unprecedented assault on a